ironBoni/android-ex3/README.md

   * Click on a contact and you will see the chat with him.

 The client can send and receive message from other clients that are registered in the server.
-Furthermore, the android client can send and receive message from react client (react - exercise 2 - https://github.com/ironBoni/asp-chat)
+Furthermore, the android client can send and receive message from other clients.

 The application saves local DB (Room) - for chats, contacts, etc.